Migration to JSpecify Annotations

 1. Set up NullAudit with key rules

-Add the plugin to your pom.xml
+Add the plugin to your pom.xml and configure:

 <configuration>